iPegii/Phonebook/README.md

 First project with complete fullstack (frontend - backend - database)

-Done as part of university course:
+Done as part of university course with:

 Frontend - React

 Backend - Node.js & Express

 Database - MongoDB

 App can be found from: https://pegiappi.herokuapp.com/